 The story of how Francisco Poblet met Salvador Dali

 Hello, my name is Carleen, and I am Francisco Ciccio Poblet's Art Representative, my goal is to introduce the world to this amazing and talented artist and writer.
 Francisco was born in New York in 1932, in the 40's, his father Franco was friends with Salvador Dali.
 Francisco had already showed artistic talent at the age of 6, and at the age of 11 entered an art competition, and won first place.
-At age 14 Francisco was introduced to Salvador Dali at a Spanish Conference by his father and told the young Francisco to meet him the following day at his suite at the St. Regis Hotel in New York where he lived with his wife Gala.
-For three years Salvador Dali mentored Francisco, and although he was stern, he taught him to look into the canvas and start applying paint and his mind would release the images.
+At age 14 Francisco was introduced to Salvador Dali at a Spanish Conference by his father, and Dali told the young Francisco to meet him the following day at his suite at the St. Regis Hotel in New York where he lived with his wife Gala.
+For three years Salvador Dali mentored Francisco, and although he was stern, he taught him to look into the canvas and to start applying paint and his mind would release the images.
 He quoted " Every canvas has a painting inside, it is there for the creative mind to find it".